 HOTEL DES INVALIDES

 During the minutes inside the crypt of Napoleon, Adolf Hitler was the main character of the dialogue that would become historically famous due to the extended commentaries of Hermann Giesler.
-On the heels of a few minutes of a wordless beholding above the grave of the French Emperor, Hitler turned to Giesler to the left and said that the architecture would build Hitler’s tomb in the future.
+On the heels of a few minutes of wordless beholding above the grave of the French Emperor, Hitler turned to Giesler to the left and said that the architecture would build Hitler’s tomb in the future.
 Subsequently, the German leader would clarify his words in the crypt with the commentary that his grave should belong to Munich.
-Hitler also wished that his tomb should be at the height in order for the visitors to climb to it rather than looking down, as with Napoleon’s one.
-The entourage exited the cathedral on the Northern side to accommodate oneself again inside the cars, which had already rounded Hotel des Invalides.
-In the open-air one again, Hitler turned to Martin Bormann, known as ‘the shadow of Fuhrer’, and ordered to deliver the remains of Franz Herzog von Reichstadt, Napoleon’s son from Vienna to Paris to bury him next to his great father.
+Hitler also wished that his tomb should be at a height in order for the visitors to climb to it rather than looking down, as Napoleon’s one.
+The entourage exited the cathedral on the Northern side to accommodate themselves again inside the cars, which had already rounded Hotel des Invalides.
+In the open air once again, Hitler turned to Martin Bormann, known as ‘the shadow of Fuhrer’, and ordered to deliver the remains of Franz Herzog von Reichstadt, Napoleon’s son from Vienna to Paris to bury him next to his great father.